-Applied creativity Tuesday May 12, 2009
+Applied creativity 12 May 2009

 It’s always good to turn things upside down once in a while.
 A flexible approach gets you thinking in new and unexpected ways.
 On Saturday I went to my very first unconference.
 Media Camp Nottingham brought together people interested and/or expert in media, technology and culture – and all the fascinating things that can happen when those three interact.